What’s New & Next at Disneyland & California Adventure in 2026 to 2030

 Beyond that, Avengers Campus showcases a variety of character meet & greets, including Black Widow, Ant-Man and The Wasp, Doctor Strange, the Guardians of the Galaxy, Super Heroes from Wakanda and Asgard, and Iron Man.

 Avengers Campus also has new limited time meet & greets on a regular basis whenever Disney+ debuts a new Marvel series, which is often.
-In the last few months, we’ve seen Werewolf by Night, Jane Foster as Mighty Thor, Incredible Hulk in his Quantum Suit, and many more.
+We’ve seen Werewolf by Night, Jane Foster as Mighty Thor, Incredible Hulk in his Quantum Suit, and many more.
+The highlight of Avengers Campus is Story Time with Deadpool.

 In addition to these new characters, there’s also the new Batuu Bounty Hunters game.
 This gives guests missions, promising credits in reward for catching criminals of a galaxy far, far away.
 It works in tandem with physical park infrastructure, the Play Disney Parks app, and MagicBand Plus.
 Speaking of which…